 The village is well known for its delicious raisins which are carefully selected by hand as they are cut from the bunches.
 The village also has a Raisin Museum.

-Another culinary delight is presented on the Saturday of the first weekend in September, on the Ajoblanco Day, a cold garlic and almond soup, which visitors can enjoy.
+Another culinary delight is presented on the Saturday of the first weekend in September: On the Ajoblanco Day visitors can enjoy a cold garlic and almond soup.

 Canillas de Aceituno and its suspension bridge of El Saltillo

-In the highest part of the village begins the route of El Saltillo, “the other Caminito del Rey” of Malaga, with its 70 meters high suspension bridge the river Almanchares, which connects the villages of Canillas de Aceituno and Sedella.
+In the highest part of the village begins the route of El Saltillo, “the other Caminito del Rey” of Malaga.
+With its 70 meters high suspension bridge over the river Almanchares, it connects the villages of Canillas de Aceituno and Sedella.

 Comares, the ancient capital of the Axarquia

-An impressive vantage point more than 700 metres above the sea, also known as the balcony of the Axarquia, with breathtaking views of the mountains and even the coast.
+An impressive vantage point more than 700 metres above the sea, also known as the balcony of the Axarquia.
+From the we cn enjoy reathtaking views of the mountains and even the coast.

 Although until now it was basically dedicated to the olive tree, in recent years Comares is beginning to attract another type of tourism: Active Tourism in Malaga.